TariAgentBenchmark/semantra/docs/concept_windows.md

 ## The default parameters

-The default for Semantra is to use a window size of 128 with a rewind factor of 16 and no offset.
-This has been found anecdotally to be pretty good and work well across a wide range of models.
+The default for Semantra is to use a window size of 1024 with a rewind factor of 16 and no offset.
+This provides broader context per chunk while maintaining a small overlap for continuity, and you can still tailor the parameters to suit your documents.

 Feel free to experiment with other sizes and overlaps depending on your needs.